Crew Exploration Vehicle: Competition

-Each contractor-led team included subcontractors that provided the lunar expedition astronauts with equipment, life support, rocket engines, and onboard navigation systems.
+Each contractor-led team included subcontractors that provided the lunar-expedition astronauts with equipment, life-support systems, rocket engines, and onboard navigation systems.
 The planned orbital or suborbital fly-offs under FAST would have seen the competition of a CEV built by each team, or of a technology demonstrator incorporating CEV technologies.
 Under FAST, NASA would have chosen the winner to build the final CEV after actual demonstration of this hardware.
 Fly-offs are often used by the U.S. Air Force to select military aircraft; NASA has never used this approach in awarding contracts.
 However, as Administrator Griffin had indicated he would abandon the FAST approach, NASA pursued the more traditional approach of selecting a vehicle based on the contractors' proposals.

 On August 31, 2006, NASA announced that the contract to design and develop the Orion was awarded to Lockheed Martin Corp.
 According to Bloomberg News, five analysts it surveyed prior to the award announcement tipped the Northrop team to win.
-Marco Caceres, a space industry analyst with Teal Group, had projected that Lockheed would lose, partly because of Lockheed Martin's earlier failure on the $912 million X-33 shuttle replacement program; after the contract award he suggested that Lockheed Martin's work on the X-33 gave it more recent research and development experience in propulsion and materials, which may have helped it win the contract.
+Marco Caceres, a space industry analyst with Teal Group, had projected that Lockheed would lose, partly because of Lockheed Martin's earlier failure on the $912 million X-33 shuttle replacement program; after the contract award, he suggested that Lockheed Martin's work on the X-33 gave it more recent research and development experience in propulsion and materials, which may have helped it win the contract.
 According to an Aerospace Daily & Defense Report summary of a NASA document explaining the rationale for the contract award, the Lockheed Martin proposal won on the basis of a superior technical approach, lower and more realistic cost estimates, and exceptional performance on Phase I of the CEV program.

 Lockheed Martin planned to manufacture the crewed spacecraft at facilities in Texas, Louisiana, and Florida.